Vehicle crashes into house in south Wichita

 WICHITA, Kan.
-(KSNW) — Wichita firefighters responded to a ‘vehicle in house’ call in the 600 block of west Pawnee Monday evening.
+(KSNW) – Wichita firefighters responded to a vehicle into a home in the 600 block of W. Pawnee Monday.
 The call came in around 8 p.m.

 Firefighters said a driver was attempting to turn into the neighbor’s driveway when she reportedly hit the curb and crashed into the house.

-“I think they were trying to pull into the driveway next door and another vehicle was coming and probably hit the gas a little too hard or something,” said Battalion Chief Doug Quinter with the Wichita Fire Department.
+“I think they were trying to pull into the driveway next door and another vehicle was coming and probably hit the gas a little too hard or something,” said Battalion Chief Doug Winter, Wichita Fire Department.